MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-sharing-and-group-call-pickup.md

 ## License required

-Users must be assigned a Microsoft Teams Phone System license to set up and use call sharing and group call pickup.
-For additional details on the licensing model, see [Here's what you get with Phone System](/MicrosoftTeams/here-s-what-you-get-with-phone-system).
+Users must be assigned a Microsoft Teams Phone license to set up and use call sharing and group call pickup.
+For additional details on the licensing model, see [Here's what you get with Teams Phone](/MicrosoftTeams/here-s-what-you-get-with-phone-system).

 ## Limitations